 Instructions

-- In a food processor or blender, layer the ingredients starting with the basil, then the garlic, toasted nuts, ¼ c. of the olive oil and the butter.
-Pulse/blend until a coarse mixture forms, then add the remaining ¼ c. of olive oil along with the salt and pepper, a squeeze of fresh lemon juice and the cheese.
+- Pulse/blend until a coarse mixture forms, then add the remaining ¼ cup of olive oil along with the salt, pepper, a squeeze of fresh lemon juice, and cheese.
 You can also set the cheese aside to be added at the very end.
-Continue to pulse/blend until smooth, then pour the pesto into a bowl and (fold in the grated cheese if reserved) toss with freshly cooked pasta.
-Serve immediately.